phiroict/training-kube-certification/readme.md

 We are also implementing cloud deployments (Azure AKS, AWS EKS, and Google GKS) initially we will set up azure AKS as we need to sort ingress and access.
 This would be slightly different for the cloud providers as these can use load balancers to export traffic.
+There are several ways of access the cloud applications -> By port forwarding, (not for production) or istio gateways.

 We keep you posted as we go along.